 More info on Scotland's Outdoor Access Code can be found here.

 You’ve certainly heard of Scotch Whisky.
-The world-famous spirit is distilled all over Scotland, and it shouldn’t be a surprise that there are several distilleries along the North Coast 500 route.
+The world-famous spirit is distilled all over Scotland, and it shouldn’t be surprising that several distilleries are along the North Coast 500 route.
+We have visited the Clynelish, Balblair, and Glen Ord whisky distilleries—which run whisky tours around the distillery, with a tasting at the end.

 Some of the Best Distilleries on the North Coast 500:

-- Glenmorangie Distillery: located in Tain, this distillery is known for producing some of the finest single malt Scotch whisky in the world.
+- Glenmorangie Distillery: located in Tain, this distillery is known for producing some of the finest single-malt Scotch whisky in the world.

 The Best Breweries on the North Coast 500